-The question in the title of this blog comes up VERY often as I talk with prospective buyers of our pups because I ask that they not tell their new pups “no”.
-Rather, I ask that they interrupt the behavior they don’t appreciate and redirect it to a behavior that they do like.
-In both cases the dog stops the undesired behavior but how the two methods of training feel to the dog is profoundly different.
+The question in the title of this blog comes up VERY often as I talk with owners of LGDs because I ask that they not tell their pups/dogs “No.” Rather, I ask that they interrupt the behavior they don’t appreciate and redirect it to a behavior that they do like.
+In both cases, the dogs stop the undesired behavior, but how the two methods of training feel to the dog is profoundly different.

 I am a continuing student of behavioral science, both through formal education and practical experience with my dogs.
 Most of my formal education has come from the Karen Pryor Academy.

 Karen Pryor is both a scientist and a trainer; she writes:

 “What an unpleasant event will do, predictably, is to shift the dog’s emotional state from one of enthusiastic interest to a condition of avoidance and caution.

 That state of anxiety vastly slows down the acquisition of new information; the animal is now only interested in getting away from the situation.
 That is not a suitable emotional state for continuing training.”

 When I read that second paragraph a vision of the “independent” LGD popped into my head…